myCHOICE Program Director

-The myCHOICE Program Director, Dr. Abby Stayart, oversees all aspects of the program components and is a single point of contact for it.
-Dr. Stayart interfaces with the myCHOICE PA’s, collaborates closely with the myCHOICE Navigators, and serves as a liaison with myCHOICE partners across the University campus.
+The myCHOICE Senior Program Director, Dr. Abby Stayart, oversees all aspects of the program components.
+She serves as a liaison with myCHOICE partners across the University campus, alumni community, and beyond.

 Abby Stayart, Ph.D.